BlueRival/sagemaker-example-tensorflow/README.md

 ## Quick Start

-Check out the source code, make sure you have Docker installed/updated, and then run this:
+Check out the source code, make sure you have Docker installed/updated, and then run this using two different terminal windows.

 ```bash